 - Lina, sponsored child since 2012, currently based in Samrong education centre, Cambodia

 Sponsorship allows your sponsored child to have access to education.
 Thanks to your support, they can attend school every day and no longer need to work in the paddy fields or other harsh environments.
 In addition, your sponsorship will have a direct impact on the living condition of your sponsored child and his or her family's.
 It is our main objective to make sure that every sponsored child is schooled, fed and clothed.
+Sponsoring a child has a direct positive impact on its life and education.

 A long term relationship based on trust